Madhyanam Hathya

 Madhyanam Hathya (English : Afternoon Murder) is a 2004 Telugu language Indian crime thriller film directed by Ram Gopal Varma, with cinematography by Chota K. Naidu.
-The movie seems to closely follow the story of Horace William Manton, the main accused in the Luton Sack murder case.
+The films seems to closely follow the story of Horace William Manton, the main accused in the Luton Sack Murder case.
 The soundtrack of the film was arranged by Shailendra Swapnil.
-The film was remade in Hindi as My Wife's Murder.
+It was remade in Hindi as My Wife's Murder (2005) starring Anil Kapoor and Suchitra Krishnamoorthi.

 Plot

-A Police Inspector (Bhanuchander) is assigned to investigate the case of the dead woman whose body is recovered from a lake.
-The cop checks if this matter can be linked with a missing persons' report filed by a film editor Ravi Kumar (J. D. Chakravarthy) and his father-in-law.
-The dead woman is identified as Lakshmi (Aamani), Ravi's nagging and abusive wife, whom Ravi kills and packs the dead body in a carton box and dumps the box into a river in the city's outskirts.
+A police inspector (Bhanuchander) is assigned to investigate the case of the dead woman whose body is recovered from a lake.
+The police inspector checks if this matter can be linked with a missing person's report filed by film editor Ravi Kumar (J. D. Chakravarthy) and his father-in-law.
+The dead woman is identified as Lakshmi (Aamani), Ravi's nagging and abusive wife, whom Ravi killed and stuffed in a carton before dumps the box into a river on the city's outskirts.

-According to Ravi, Lakshmi had left their home to go to visit her parents.
+According to Ravi, Lakshmi had left their home to visit her parents.
 When she had not arrived at their house 24 hours later, he himself had gone to their house, and on not being able to locate her, had accompanied his father-in-law to the nearest police station and filed a report as she is missing.
-The cop concludes that Lakshmi was waylaid on her way to her parents' house by person(s) unknown, beaten, and her body was left in the pond.
-But this case puzzles him, as there was no apparent motive for unknown person(s) to waylay her, as no money was taken, and her body does not shown any signs of sexual molestation.
-Taking these facts into consideration, The cop starts to suspect Ravi.
+The Inspector concludes that Lakshmi was waylaid on her way to her parents' house by unknown person(s), beaten, and her body left in the pond.
+But this case puzzles him, as there was no apparent motive for unknown person(s) to waylay her, as no money was taken, and her body does not shown signs of sexual assault.
+Taking these facts into consideration, he starts to suspect Ravi.
 Ravi's assistant (Priyanka Kothari) tries to help Ravi.
-However, her involvement makes the matter worse.
-The movie then takes the audience through thrilling tale of how Ravi makes out of this matter and truth behind Lakshmi's murder.
+However, her involvement makes matters worse.
+The movie then takes the audience through thrilling tale of how Ravi emerges from this matter and truth behind Lakshmi's murder.